 A benab is a gazebo like shelter, which seems to be unique to this area of the world.
-It appears it comes from the Amerindian or indigenous culture.
+It appears to come from the Amerindian or indigenous culture.
 A benab has a pole in the middle, a roof, a domed top, and no walls.
 The pole and the outer rim of the ceiling have rings for hanging hammocks.
+See the picture above for my luxurious room.

 Lodging is not cheap in Guyana.
 Even guesthouses can run $20.00 with hotels running anywhere from $50.00 to $150.00 a night.
 I spent $180.00 the night before at Rock View Lodge which included a guide, three meals, and use of a swimming pool, but even with those amenities it was still très chère.
 After this recent lack of economy, I needed a budget option for a night, so I jumped on the hammock option.